golang-migrate/migrate/database/oracle/README.md

 The dependent dynamic libs are missing in alpine system, the dockerfile for oracle is based on debian system.

-### Why there is an assets dir for the oracle sdk & libs
+### Why there is an assets dir for the oracle libs

-1. It requires to login to the oracle official site & config the license manually for downloading these oracle sdk & lib, we can't use wget & curl to download directly.
+1. It requires to login to the oracle official site & config the license manually for downloading these oracle lib, we can't use wget & curl to download directly.
 1. In order to make `Dockerfile.oracle` works, I download them manually and put them in the `assets` dir.

 ### Why we need the dynamic library?